 Attendance and full participation in class discussion is expected of all students.
 Students with disabilities or special medical needs should make an appointment at the beginning of the semester so that we can adapt the learning environment appropriately.
-Please let us know as well if you have any emergency medical information that we should know of, or if you need special arrangements in the event the building must be evacuated.
+Please tell us about any emergency medical information that we should know of, or if you need special arrangements in the event the building must be evacuated.
 Students who are absent for an extended period due to illness must provide information about the nature of the illness and make plans for completing all course requirements.